Leaning into complexity by reducing code entropy

 Unsolved edge cases look like bugs to users.
 On the engineering side, I find it's useful to distinguish between actual bugs, something that was not built to spec, and incompleteness "bugs", when everything was built correctly to spec but the spec had been scoped down, it didn't sufficiently zoom in on all the relevant details that users tend to encounter.
 If you think about requirements as a map of the problems and solutions of a domain, that map had too low of a resolution.

 The reason it's useful to make that distinction is that the solution for each type of "bug" is almost opposite.
 If your codebase has many actual bugs, the solution might be to increase testing and QA.
-If, on the other hand, your problems are caused by not having covered the details and edge cases at a high enough resolution, development velocity is key and more testing and QA might actually slow down implementing the missing details and leave your code base with more problems.
+If, on the other hand, your problems are caused by not having covered the details and edge cases at a high enough resolution, development velocity is key and more testing and QA might actually slow down implementing the missing details and leave your code with more problems.
 Different areas of a code base might suffer from either of these issues to various degrees.

 MDL is one strategy that actually helps for both types of issues.
-It can maximize coverage of the problem-solution space by raising the chance that the solutions work beyond the known and tested cases and at the same time reduces the surface for bugs.
+It can maximize coverage of the problem-solution space by raising the chance that the solutions work beyond the known and tested cases and at the same time it reduces the surface for bugs.

 Following MDL principles allows you to to write software in a way that generalizes as much as possible to more use cases without having to test or even know about all these cases.